Skip to main content

 Frequently Asked Questions

-Green Hell is a open world simulation game.
+Green Hell is a open world simulation game with horror theme.

 Green Hell is available on Nintendo Switch, PlayStation 5, PlayStation 4, Steam Deck and others.